ezraroi/Human-AI-Collab/output/concepts.md

 **Your case:** The pre-existing urge to “write to understand myself.”
 ### 2. Object Search
 - The individual seeks objects capable of supporting idiom articulation.
-- Initial object is often **writing**, journaling, sketching, or self-dialogue.
+- Initial object is often writing, **Journal materialization (verified, owned-language inscription)**, sketching, or self-dialogue
 - AI enters only as an amplifier of existing reflective modes.

 **Your case:** Writing → then Reflective Prompting → then AI as cognitive artifact.